 The staff training program is much easier to manage because it doesn’t require the same scheduling headaches it used to.
 Staff can move at their own pace and have the ability to revisit training whenever they choose.

-Began working with Niche Academy at the end of April 2020.
+Began working with Niche Academy in 2020

 Tom Green County Library runs a week-long rocketry camp each summer in collaboration with Angelo State University.
 Participants receive a rocket building kit and over the course of the week, learn the science and engineering required to actually build the rocket.
 On the last day of the camp, participants actually launch their rockets.
 COVID-19 prevented the in-person camp, but Wanda and her team were determined to find a way to hold the camp online.